Tetsuo893/homework/HW_24_finalProject/JeffPeterson_OffensiveTemplate.md

 This scan identifies the services below as potential points of entry:
 - Target 1
+  - OpenSSH
+  - Apache Web Server
-  - List of
+  - rpcbind
-  - Exposed Services
+  - SMB

 _TODO: Fill out the list below.
 Include severity, and CVE numbers, if possible._